k8s-school/k8s-school-labs/content/Articles/k8s-ci/index.en.md

 date: 2019-10-14T15:15:26+10:00
 image: '/services/default.png'
 featured: true
-draft: false
+draft: true
 tags: ["kubernetes", "continuous integration", "kind"]
 ---

 **Written by:** Fabrice JAMMES ([LinkedIn](https://www.linkedin.com/in/fabrice-jammes-5b29b042/)).
 **Date:** Jan 4, 2020 · 10 min read

 This tutorial shows how to **automate the tests of a Cloud-Native application**.
 It will make your life much more easier by allowing you to automatically run and test your Kubernetes applications inside a CI server.

 ## Pre-requisites